vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Updated HealthBars behavior and visuals, now they only appear when crosshair is hovering the specific Actor.
 Jittery edges and Aliasing have been removed.
 - Added Crouch Slide Mechanic.
 - Further tuned Tap-Jump detection for both Characters.
+- Added the ability to fire projectiles while using 3rdPersonCamera.
 - <i>(...)</i><br>
 </details>
 <details>